Nepean Point and the Astrolabe Theatre

 - developed in preparation for Canada’s centennial in 1967

 The site no longer meets universal accessibility standards and the structures are outdated.
 We now have the opportunity to renew the space, to improve its access and to give it a unique character that will serve the Capital for the next 50 years.

-In 2017, we will launch a design competition for Nepean Point to make it a signature space for Canada’s Capital.
-We will consider ideas that were discussed with the public, community stakeholders and interest groups at the Nepean Point renewal workshop in 2014.
+In January 2017, we launched a design competition for Nepean Point to make it a signature space for Canada’s Capital.

 |Parking||Free and paid parking is available in the ByWard Market and there is paid parking in the National Gallery of Canada’s underground parking lot.|